erikbern/git-of-theseus/README.md

 ![git](https://raw.githubusercontent.com/erikbern/git-of-theseus/master/pics/git-projects-survival.png)

-These curves shows the *percentage of lines in a commit that are still present after x years*.
+This curve is produced by the `survival_plot.py` script and shows the *percentage of lines in a commit that are still present after x years*.
 It aggregates it over all commits, no matter what point in time they were made.
 So for *x=0* it includes all commits, whereas for *x>0* not all commits are counted (because we would have to look into the future for some of them).
 That means the total percentage can go up occasionally.

 You can also add an exponential fit:

 ![git](https://raw.githubusercontent.com/erikbern/git-of-theseus/master/pics/git-projects-survival-exp-fit.png)

-Linux:
+Linux – stack plot:

 ![git](https://raw.githubusercontent.com/erikbern/git-of-theseus/master/pics/git-linux.png)

-Node:
+This curve is produced by the `stack_plot.py` script and shows the total number of lines in a repo broken down into cohorts by the year the code was added.

+Node – stack plot:

 ![git](https://raw.githubusercontent.com/erikbern/git-of-theseus/master/pics/git-node.png)

-Rails:
+Rails – stack plot:

 ![git](https://raw.githubusercontent.com/erikbern/git-of-theseus/master/pics/git-rails.png)